-Next, the digit selection process is repeated for the
+Next, the digit selection process is repeated for the remaining remainder as indicated by block 444.

 After completion of the digit selection process in block 444, the B capacitor switches are turned off as indicated by the block 446 and the A capacitor switches are turned on as indicated by block 448 and then the digit selection process is repeated for the remaining remainder as indicated by block 450.